West Bromwich Albion 3-1 Hull City

 "I can't defend the corners and my staff can't defend the corners," he told BBC Sport, adding his team did not "carry out the basics".

-Hull have now conceded 24 goals in 10 away games this season and are 22 matches without a clean sheet - equalling a club record set in 1991.
+Hull have now conceded 24 goals in 10 away games this season and are 22 matches without a clean sheet - equalling a club record set in 1991 and 1936.

 A defeat after such early promise will no doubt hurt badly and it is hard to see where Phelan's side will find the clean sheets that will give them any chance of survival.